galaxyproject/training-material/topics/galaxy-project/tutorials/stories/tutorial.md

 {: .comment}

 > <agenda-title>Field Guide Part 4.
-Stories of successful community development</agenda-title>
+Stories of engagement and community development</agenda-title>
 >
-> - This module includes some stories to illustrate how participants can introduce new project initiatives
-> - These are encouraged in an open project, and this training material is designed to make it easier.
+> The stories here recount how participants created some existing project initiatives.
+All open projects encourage this, and this training material is designed to make it easier to navigate the process in Galaxy.
-> - Community initiatives and new collaborations help the project grow organically over time rather than by design.
+>
+> Community initiatives and new collaborations make the project grow organically, rather than by design, and the project now has active communities in a wide range of scientific fields.
+Project source code supports a highly adaptable, scalable open science analysis framework, readily "flavoured" with open source command line analysis packages as tools, to suit the complex analysis needs of researchers in any data rich field.
-> Each of the collaborations described below have gained lives of their own in the Galaxy ecosystem
-> The kinds of leadership needed and the processes that were followed are useful examples
-> The provide a view from inside a successful initiative
+> Each of the initiatives and experiences described below have lives of their own in the Galaxy ecosystem.
+The kinds of leadership needed and the processes that were followed are useful examples, providing a view from inside some successful initiatives.
+Individual experiences show the varied ways it is possible for interested participants to make a difference.
 >
 >
 > 1. TOC